- aluminium hydroxide gel

 Aluminium hydroxide is not well absorbed from the gastrointestinal tract, and systemic effects are therefore rare in patients with normal renal function.
 However, excessive doses or long-term use, or even normal doses in patients with low-phosphorus diets, may lead to phosphate depletion (due to aluminium-phosphate binding) accompanied by increased bone resorption and hypercalciuria with the risk of osteomalacia.
 Medical advice is recommended in case of long-term use or in patients at risk of phosphate depletion.

 In patients with renal impairment, plasma levels of both aluminium and magnesium increase.
-In these patients, a long-term exposure to high doses of aluminium and magnesium salts may lead to dementia, microcytic anemia.
+In these patients, a long-term exposure to high doses of aluminium and magnesium salts may lead to encephalopathy, dementia, microcytic anaemia, or worsen dialysis-induced osteomalacia,

-Aluminium hydroxide may be unsafe in patients with porphyria undergoing hemodialysis.
+Aluminium hydroxide may be unsafe in patients with porphyria undergoing haemodialysis.
+The prolonged use of antacids in patients with renal failure should be avoided.

 Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrose-isomaltase insufficiency should not take this medicine.